 Kate herself was petty, mean, jealous, spiteful, and vindictive...not that the writers ever noticed, considering she was an almost too-perfect example of a Jerk Sue masquerading as a Designated Hero.

-Friends had Emily, Ross's 2nd ex-wife.
+Emily, Ross's 2nd ex-wife.
 Later on in her appearance, she became much more...not bitch per say, more along the lines of 'possessive extremist with a short temper'.
 Granted, she had reason for being not so innocent anymore (Ross said the wrong name at the wedding), but her 'demands' were admittedly quite unreasonable...

 Phoebe, late in the series, especially in that episode where she and Monica try to break up and fire, respectively, a guy, but the first one to do so is the bitch.
 Monica rehires him but Phoebe doesn't take him back.
+She's also pretty horrible to Ross and Chandler (Monica's boyfriend and later husband) including introducing Monica to her "soulmate" while being well aware of Chandler's rampant insecurities.

 Amy Pond from Doctor Who is something of an unintentional example.
 On the surface, she seems fun to be around, but she treats her boyfriend like crap.
 She does get better, but trying to seduce the Doctor the night before her wedding day, and attempting to kiss him on the day, was still a bit of a dick move.